ireaneus/LivingWaters/src/data/blog-posts/README.md

 title: "Living Waters README"
 slug: living-waters
 publishDate: 25 June 2025
-description: The README file on the github site
+description: The README file on the github site for this website
 label: article
 ---